sen-mao/SuppressEOT/README.md

-# Get What You Want, Not What You Don't: Image Content Suppression for Text-to-Image Diffusion Models</sub>
+# Get What You Want, Not What You Don't: Image Content Suppression for Text-to-Image Diffusion Models (ICLR'24)</sub>

 ![Random Sample](./docs/supresseot_results.png)